luxe/unilang/README.md

 ![choosing the unilang structure](.readme/choosing-structure.png "test")

 ## Direct semantic encoding (syntax considered harmful)
+TODO.
+essentially end at a markup language.
+markup language is great from the compilers perspective, but terrible from the programmers perspective.
+Explain how we fix this.

 ## Guiding Principles
+All of these need adjusted and organized

 #### 1. Syntax
 Syntax doesn't matter.
 It never has, and it never will.